 Nangqian County is a spring salt producing area with a long history in Qinghai.
 There are 29 salt springs exposed in an area of more than 10,000 square kilometers, of which eight have been turned into salt fields.
-The history of these salt farms can be traced back nearly a thousand years ago; the salt produced here allows the remote Nangqian to integrate into the regional trading circle and become an important commercial and trade center.
+History of these salt farms can be traced back nearly a thousand years ago; salt produced here allows remote Nangqian to integrate into regional trading circle and become an important commercial and trade center.

 Most popular sites

-Qunguo Tashi is contained in the Zanarong grassland with an altitude of more than 5,200 meters in Zaduo County.
-The mountains around the grassland are like pearl necklaces hanging upside down in the sky.
-Follow the rushing ice trough gurgling down towards the Qunguo Tashi Beach in the middle of the grassland
+Qunguo Tashi is contained in Zanarong grassland with an altitude of more than 5,200 meters in Zaduo County.
+Mountains around grassland are like pearl necklaces hanging upside down in sky.
+Follow rushing ice trough gurgling down towards Qunguo Tashi Beach in middle of grassland

-Rancha Grand Canyon is about 110 kilometers away from the county seat.
-It is the only way to Dana Monastery.
-The landscape of the canyon is unique.
-The Jiqu River rushes out through the canyon and the rugged rocks are full of the canyon.
-The ancient Zongguo Monastery is located on the cliff at the top of valley entrance, and an ancient pagoda of the Sakya King stands beside the Monastery.
+Rancha Grand Canyon is about 110 kilometers away from county seat.
+It is only way to Dana Monastery.
+Landscape of canyon is unique.
+Jiqu River rushes out through canyon and rugged rocks are full of canyon.
+Ancient Zongguo Monastery is located on cliff at top of valley entrance, and an ancient pagoda of Sakya King stands beside Monastery.

-Zongge monastery Located about 6 kilometers west of Ginisai Township, it belongs to the Barong Kagyu Sect.
-The main monastery is Lacha Monastery in Jinben township.
-Zongge monastery is one of the 18 Barong Kagyu monasteries in Kham District.
-Sachin Gunga Ningpo (1092-1158), the first ancestor of Sakya pa, and the great translator Galo Zawa passed away in this monastery, and the relic stupas were built for them
+Zongge monastery Located about 6 kilometers west of Ginisai Township, it belongs to Barong Kagyu Sect.
+Main monastery is Lacha Monastery in Jinben township.
+Zongge monastery is one of 18 Barong Kagyu monasteries in Kham District.
+Sachin Gunga Ningpo (1092-1158), the first ancestor of Sakya pa, and the great translator Galo Zawa passed away in this monastery, and relic stupas were built for them

 Gar monastery is located in Baizhaduo county, some 70 kilometers away from Xiangda Town, about 3700 meters above sea level.
 According to legend, Padmasambhava once practiced and suppressed demons here more than 700 years ago.
-Around 1200 AD, in accordance with the will of the founder of the Driguntil Kagyu pa of Tibetan Buddhism, the Gar Monastery was founded here.
-There are Cakrasamvara Hall, Vajra Hall, Dakini Hall, and more than 1,000 small statues of the founder of Kagyu pa.
-Later, the upper and lower monasteries were formed.
-Those who entered the upper temple were monks with strict discipline, and those who entered the lower temple were laymen.
+Around 1200 AD, in accordance with will of founder of Driguntil Kagyu pa of Tibetan Buddhism, Gar Monastery was founded here.
+There are Cakrasamvara Hall, Vajra Hall, Dakini Hall, and more than 1,000 small statues of founder of Kagyu pa.
+Later, upper and lower monasteries were formed.
+Those who entered upper monastery were monks with strict discipline, and those who entered lower monastery were laymen.

-Naijiama Holy Mountain is located on the west bank of Zhaqu River by Zongzashe of Qianmai Village with an altitude of 3640 meters.
-“Naijiama ” means the leader of a hundred sacred mountains in Tibetan.
-It is a sacred mountain with the meaning of symbolism recorded in the verse of the twenty-fifth sacred mountain by Master Padmasambhava
+Naijiama Holy Mountain is located on west bank of Zhaqu River by Zongzashe of Qianmai Village with an altitude of 3640 meters.
+“Naijiama ” means leader of a hundred sacred mountains in Tibetan.
+It is a sacred mountain with meaning of symbolism recorded in verse of twenty-fifth sacred mountain by Master Padmasambhava

-Zang-Niang stupa is located on the south bank of the Tongtian River, about 40 kilometers west of Zhongda Township.
-It is known as the world’s three most well-known Tibetan Buddhist pagodas along with Bodhnath Stupa in Kathmandu and Pelkhor Pagoda in Gyantse.
-The pagoda was built in the seventh year of Tiansheng in the Northern Song Dynasty (AD 1030) and has a history of nearly a thousand years.
-The pagoda is more than 40 meters high and has a circumference of 200 meters.
+Zang-Niang stupa is located on south bank of Tongtian River, about 40 kilometers west of Zhongda Township.
+It is known as world’s three most well-known Tibetan Buddhist pagodas along with Bodhnath Stupa in Kathmandu and Pelkhor Pagoda in Gyantse.
+Pagoda was built in seventh year of Tiansheng in Northern Song Dynasty (AD 1030) and has a history of nearly a thousand years.
+This pagoda is more than 40 meters high and has a circumference of 200 meters.
 In 2001, it was listed as a national key cultural relics protection unit.

-Nangqian County is adjacent to Haixi Mongolian and Tibetan Autonomous Prefecture in the north, Guoluo Tibetan Autonomous Prefecture in the east, Ganze Tibetan Autonomous Prefecture in Sichuan Province in the southeast, and Changdu, Nagqu regions in the Tibet Autonomous Region to the south and southwest.
-The longest from east to west is 158 kilometers, and the widest from north to south is 131 kilometers, with a total area of 12741 square kilometers.
+Nangqian County is adjacent to Haixi Mongolian Tibetan Autonomous Prefecture in north, Golog Tibetan Autonomous Prefecture in east, Garze Tibetan Autonomous Prefecture in Sichuan Province in southeast, and Chamdo City, Nagqu City in Tibet Autonomous Region to south and southwest.

-It is in the eastern part of the Qinghai-Tibet Plateau, with the Hengduan Mountains in the south and the main plateau in the north.
-The mountains are criss-crossed, with overlapping peaks.
-The four juxtaposed branches of Tanggula Mountain form an overall sloping topographical framework in the northwest to southeast direction.
-The northwest is high and gentle, generally 4500-5000 meters above sea level, and belongs to the mountainous landform.
+It is 158 kilometers from east to west, and 131 kilometers from north to south.
+With a total area of 12741 square kilometers, and located in eastern of Qinghai-Tibet Plateau.
+Hengduan Mountains is in its south and main plateau in north.
+Mountains are criss-crossed, with overlapping peaks.
+Four juxtaposed branches of Tanggula Mountain form an overall sloping topographical framework in northwest to southeast direction.
+In northwest, land is high and gentle, generally 4500-5000 meters above sea level, and belongs to mountainous landform.

-Nangqian County belongs to the continental monsoon season, with long sunshine time, strong radiation, large daily temperature difference, heavy and concentrated rainfall, and the four seasons are unclear.
+Nangqian County is with long sunshine time, strong radiation, large daily temperature difference, heavy and concentrated rainfall, and four seasons are unclear.
 There are only two seasons of cold and warm, dry and less rain.
 There are five big rivers: Zhaqu River, Ziqu River, Baqu River, Requ River and Jiqu River.

 Population and Ethnic groups

-During the Wei and Jin Dynasties, Nangqian County belonged to Qiang people area
+During Wei and Jin Dynasties, Nangqian County belonged to Qiang people area

-In Tang Dynasty, it was under the jurisdiction of the Tubo regime.
+In Tang Dynasty, it was under jurisdiction of Tubo kingdom

-In the Southern Song Dynasty, it was under the jurisdiction of the Nangqian tribe until the Qing Dynasty.
+In Southern Song Dynasty, it was under jurisdiction of Nangqian tribe until Qing Dynasty.

-In the 18th year of the Republic of China (1929), it was under the jurisdiction of Yushu County.
+In 18th year of Republic of China (1929), it was under jurisdiction of Yushu County.

-In the 22nd year of the Republic of China (1933), Nangqian County was established.
+In 22nd year of Republic of China (1933), Nangqian County was established.

-In 1951, Nangqian County was established along the old system, and it has been under the jurisdiction of the Yushu Tibetan Autonomous Region since then
+In 1951, Nangqian County was established, and it has been under jurisdiction of Yushu Tibetan Autonomous Region since then